 The diagnostic process begins with reviewing symptoms and conducting a physical exam to check for signs of anaemia or neurological changes.

 Tests like serum vitamin B12 and methylmalonic acid (MMA) help confirm vitamin B12 deficiency.
-Elevated MMA and homocysteine levels indicate deficiency.
+Elevated MMA and homocysteine levels indicate a deficiency.

 This test detects antibodies against the intrinsic factor, a strong indicator of pernicious anaemia.